 A mechanical switch is generally made of plastic parts and copper.
 A membrane switch, on the other hand, is a circuit printed on polyethylene terephthalate (PET) or indium tin oxide (ITO).
 The ink with which a membrane switch is printed is usually copper, silver or graphite, all conductive materials.

-Many membranes switches require some sort of support so that, for example, a user can push an activation switch successfully.
+Many membrane switches require some sort of support so that, for example, a user can push an activation switch successfully.
 These supports are called membrane switch panels.
 In addition to supporting switching functions, membrane switch panels also enhance the final product with a tailored decorative appearance.
 Switch panels may be on the front, back or both.

 Membrane switch back panels can be produced using many materials, the most common being aluminum.
 Aluminum panels can be bare, iridited, alodined, painted or anodized.
 Other types of membrane switch back panels include plastic injected molded cases/front covers, other metal panels, circuit board materials, stainless steel, acrylic, polycarbonate and ABS.